By dentist Dr. Richard Mitchell

 Tongue cancer can occur in different places all around the tongue.
 It does not always affect just one area, but can appear under the tongue, on the side of the tongue, on the top of the tongue, also at the tip, and also way back in your throat.

 Don't think that just because you have an "ulcer" on the tip of your tongue, it can't be cancer because you believe that cancer of the tongue only happens on the sides of the tongue.
 It can happen anywhere around the tongue and under the tongue.

 What does cancer of the tongue look like?

 There is not one single kind of appearance, just the same as there is not one spot that it occurs at.
 It can have different appearances, depending on the type of cancer and the location.

 The most common location and appearance is probably on the side of the tongue, about halfway back.
 It looks like an ulcer, but there are a couple of clues that it might be something more than a simple ulcer.
-Here are some of the signs of tongue cancer:

 What does it feel like?